-While Republican presidential nominee Donald Trump ﬁghts for the presidency, a Northern Virginia doctor – also named Donald Trump – is focused on clinical trials to ﬁght cancer and doing the best he can to avoid conversations about his name or namesake.
+While president Donald Trump ﬁghts his daily political battles, a Northern Virginia doctor – also named Donald Trump – is focused on clinical trials to ﬁght cancer and doing the best he can to avoid conversations about his name or namesake.

-The majority of Americans know Donald Trump as the bellicose Republican presidential nominee and billionaire real estate developer, but there’s another Donald Trump who works about 15 miles from the White House.
+The majority of Americans know Donald Trump as the bellicose Republican president and billionaire real estate developer, but there’s another Donald Trump who works about 15 miles from the White House.

 Doctor Donald L. (Skip) Trump is the CEO and Executive Director of Inova Schar Cancer Institutue, located in Falls Church, Northern Virginia.